tatey/conformist/README.md

 # Conformist

 Bend CSVs to your will.
 Stop using array indexing and start using declarative schemas.
-Declarative schemas are easier to understand, require less code, quicker to setup and I/O independent.
-Use CSV, FasterCSV or any array-like input with complete control over the output.
+Declarative schemas are easier to understand, quicker to setup and independent of I/O.

 ![](http://f.cl.ly/items/00191n3O1J2E1a342F1L/conformist.jpg)